-The California Chamber of Commerce respectfully OPPOSES your AB 1179 (Carrillo), which has been labeled a JOB KILLER, because it will add a significant new cost on employers to pay for employees' childcare and exposes these employers to costly litigation under the Labor Code Private Attorney General Act (PAGA).
+The California Chamber of Commerce and the organizations listed below respectfully OPPOSE AB 1179 (Carrillo), which has been labeled a JOB KILLER, because it will add a significant new cost on employers to pay for employees' childcare and exposes these employers to costly litigation under the Labor Code Private Attorney General Act (PAGA).
 AB 1179 would mandate employers pay for up to 60 hours of childcare benefits per employee per year.